-ORIGAMI LIGHT SCULPTURE JOSEPH WU, 2010 The spectacular 180 foot long by 5 foot wide origami paper sculpture that runs the length of Botanist's ceiling and into the main lobby was designed by MGB Architecture + Design and executed by Vancouver origami master, Joseph Wu.
-The piece provided the solution to several design challenges - a strong visual element from the street and lobby and drawing the eye and guests to the restaurant's second floor location.
+JOSEPH WU, 2010 The spectacular 180 foot long by 5 foot wide origami paper sculpture that runs the length of Botanist's ceiling and into the main lobby was designed by MGB Architecture + Design and executed by Vancouver origami master, Joseph Wu.
+The piece provided a solution to several design challenges - a strong visual element from the street and lobby and drawing the eye and guests to the restaurant's second floor location.
 It is a unique textural element during the day and an illuminated sculpture at night.
-TASCHEN LIBRARY LOCATED ON FLOOR TWO Nairmont Pacific Rim's Taschen library is one of only two retail locations in Canada, and the publisher of the "most beautiful books on the planet".
-The library at Fairmont Pacific Rim offers a full catalogue of TASCHEN titles.
-Over 275 books are available, ranging from TASCHEN's affordable artist monographs to their prestigious limited and signed Collector's Editions.
+TASCHEN LIBRARY LOCATED ON THE SECOND FLOOR ¶airmont Pacific Rim's TASCHEN Library is one of only two retail locations in Canada, and the publisher of the "most beautiful books on the planet".
+It offers a full catalogue of TASCHEN titles.
+Over 275 books are available, ranging from artist monographs to their prestigious limited and signed Collector's Editions.